Carlos Santana Player Props: Brewers vs. White Sox

-Carlos Santana -- .175 average over his past 10 games -- will be in action for the Milwaukee Brewers versus the Chicago White Sox, with Michael Kopech on the mound, on August 11 at 8:10 PM ET.
+The Milwaukee Brewers and Carlos Santana (.262 slugging percentage over his past 10 games, including one homer), battle starter Jesse Scholtens and the Chicago White Sox at Guaranteed Rate Field, Saturday at 7:15 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Rockies.
+He had two hits (going 2-for-6) in his most recent appearance against the White Sox.

 Carlos Santana Game Info & Props vs. the White Sox